cleanlab/label-errors/README.md

 # Label Errors in Benchmark ML Test Sets

-**Release of corrected test sets is delayed due to media coverage.
-We will release in the next few weeks.
-Thanks for your patience.**
+*Release of corrected test sets is delayed due to media coverage.
+We will release shortly.
+Thanks for your patience.*

 This repo provides cleaned and corrected test sets for ten of the most common ML benchmark test sets, along with the indices for all label errors at https://labelerrors.com.

+Datasets corrected include: ImageNet, MNIST, CIFAR-10, CIFAR-100, Caltech-256, QuickDraw, IMDB, Amazon Reviews, 20News, and AudioSet.
+Corrections are better than the datasets' given test labels, but they are **NOT** perfect!
+Some mistakes still exist. **Please report errors (with corrections) [[here](https://github.com/cgnorthcutt/label-errors/discussions/4)].**

+To find/clean the label errors in all ten datasets, we used [confident learning](https://l7.curtisnorthcutt.com/confident-learning) via the open-source [cleanlab](https://github.com/cgnorthcutt/cleanlab) package here: https://github.com/cgnorthcutt/cleanlab

 ## Citation